 With reservations being required many months in advance for backcountry travel in Banff National Park, the weather is not something you can work around, which we learnt firsthand on this trip.
 The prediction was for snow in the alpine, even though it was mid-July, but with three families keen to hit the trail, we headed out, regardless of the forecast.

 Here we are taking a break at Healy Pass.

 We weren’t the only ones on the trail – there were a surprising number of day-trippers, including some in shorts.

-But the purpose of this post is not to talk about the possibility of experiencing a snowy Banff during summer, but how quickly the weather and the landscape can change.
+But the purpose of this post is not to talk about the possibility of experiencing a snowy Banff during summer (that’s a given!), but how quickly the weather and the landscape can change.
 The photo below was taken three days after the photos above, as our party crossed back over Healy Pass, on a day so perfect that it made the cover of the map we were updating.